 The magic of realizing all this through literary pieces is sympathetic identification: the afterglow felt by readers absorbed in a narrative experience that can be imminently be related to his own.
 According to the old school of thought, management education emphasizes on students becoming target driven leaders who focus on the company’s bottom line first.
 This tradition leaves no space for empathetic listening and sentimental talk.
 Yet empathy and feelings are the cornerstones of the current management practices, which recommend empowering employees in workplace decisions.
 Models of command and control are out of fashion.
 Empathy, sensitivity, mindfulness, and relationship-building are in.
 This, at least, is the lesson students can take away from the TED talks, training programs, and leadership guides like The Empathy Factor in classrooms, which promise to “restore humanity to workplace” while “providing competitive advantages for personal, team, and business success.”

-It is easy to understand therefore why business schools nowadays continue to insist on fiction as the perfect tool for teaching empathy in management classrooms.
+It is easy to understand therefore why business schools in Ahmedabad nowadays continue to insist on fiction as the perfect tool for teaching empathy in management classrooms.
 The imaginative excursions into the minds of others, the invitation to identify with others, the whole specter of make-believe—this emphasis on humanism helps breed better corporate leadership and thereby better work culture for the future.

 Prof Anuradha Pandit